analyticalharmony/analyticalharmony/README.md

-+ hi im azel! please read my pronouns.page <3
++ hi im azel or hei!
 + please use only masc pronouns if we're not close
 + i am 18 so please keep that in mind byi!
 + do not copy my skins :(